S0la1re/GT-World-Challenge-Europe-Data-Analysis/README.md

 - **Strengths in 2023**: This car demonstrated dominance at Nürburgring, where it consistently outperformed other competitors.
 Additionally, it led in points at Barcelona and Circuit Paul Ricard, showcasing its strength on these challenging tracks.
 - **Consistency**: Even on tracks where it didn’t secure the top spot, the `Mercedes-AMG GT3/GT3 EVO` remained highly competitive, finishing within the leading group or just behind the leaders.

+Over the last three seasons, the `Mercedes-AMG GT3/GT3 EVO` has shown consistent high performance, achieving a median finish position of 2.0, which places it among the elite alongside the `Audi R8 LMS GT3 EVO 2`.